kosli-dev/cli/docs.kosli.com/content/getting_started/part_6_approvals.md

 To be able to trace back the history of your commits we need a complete repository history to be available - in your CI pipelines it'll likely mean you have to explicitly check out the whole history (many CI tools checkout just a latest version by default).

-In GitHub Actions you'd need to modify the checkout step by adding fetch-depth option:
+In GitHub Actions you'd need to modify the checkout step by adding fetch-depth option (zero means full depth):

 ```
 steps: